Associate of Applied Science Degree

 Learning is achieved through classroom, college laboratory and hospital clinical experiences.

-Lorain County Community’s Surgical Technology Program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) (727-210-2350, www.caahep.org).
+The Lorain County Community College Surgical Technology Program is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org) upon the recommendation of the Accreditation Review Committee for Surgical Technology and Surgical Assisting.

 The Accreditation Review Council on Education in Surgical Technology and Surgical Assisting (ARC/STSA) (303-694-9262, www.arcstsa.org) directly oversees the academic accreditation for the field of surgical technology.